-Panax Ginseng is commonly referred to as the 'True Ginseng' (being the most researched 'Ginseng' actually belonging to the plant family of 'Ginseng') and appears to be effective for mood, immunity, and cognition; subpar for erections, testosterone, and exercise.
+Panax ginseng is commonly referred to as “true Ginseng”.
+It appears to be effective for mood, immunity, and cognition, but is subpar for erectile function, testosterone, and exercise performance.

 Sources and Composition

 Panax Ginseng (of the family Araliaceae), with synonyms of Korean Ginseng, Mountain Ginseng, True Ginseng, and Asian Ginseng (although this latter term refers to a few 'Ginsengs'), is a plant that has been used in Traditional Chinese Medicine historically for a wide range of preventative purposes.
 It bears yellow-red berries (depending on cultivar) although the root is typically used in a powdered form for medicinal purposes.

 Up to thirteen plants belong to the Panax genera, with only five of them used medicinally in traditional medicine.
 These include Panax Ginseng (this article) as well as American Ginseng (Panax quinquefolius, aka Xiyangshen) Vietnamese Ginseng (Panax vietnamensis) Japanese Ginseng (Panax Japonicus) and Pseudoginseng (Panax Notoginseng).
 Of these five, Panax Ginseng is the most commonly used species medicinally, being used in 16.6% of the 3,944 prescriptions in the Korean Clinical Pharmacopoeia written in 1610 AD.